·

 The eco-friendly charming Refugio Amazonas Lodge is only 2 hours from Puerto Maldonado city (one hour by boat and 2 hours by bus).
 The Lodge has a restaurant and offers several Guided tours and activities.
 For reviews, prices, and bookings, go to Accommodation at Refugio Amazonas Lodge.

 We booked two nights at Passiflora Lodge outside Puerto Maldonado from the few Puerto Maldonado lodges.
-Read all about our three-week Peru Itinerary where we also spent three days at Chuncho Lodge.
+Read all about our 3 weeks in Peru where we also spent three days at Chuncho Lodge.
 Chuncho Lodge, located deep in the Peruvian Jungle, is in the Tambopata National Reserve and is only reachable by riverboat.
 Here are a few experiences during our time in the Jungle:

 • Besides featuring a canopy tower overlooking the Jungle, we went on a jungle expedition and a night walk.